phdye/hierarchy/docs/api.md

 ## Example Directory

 An example directory named `example` has been created to demonstrate the usage of the API.
-It contains a fake test hierarchy to showcase how the API works.
+It contains a fake test pdirtree to showcase how the API works.